otrv4/otrv4/otrv4.md

     [Rotating ECDH keys and brace key as sender](#rotating-ecdh-keys-and-brace-key-as-sender) section.
-    The new ECDH public key created by the sender with this process will be the "Public ECDH Key" for the message.
-If a new public DH key is created in this process, it will be the "Public DH Key" for the message.
+    The new ECDH public key created by the sender with this process will be the 'Public ECDH Key' for the message.
+If a new public DH key is created in this process, it will be the 'Public DH Key' for the message.
 If it is not created, then it will be empty.
   * Calculate the `K = KDF_2(K_ecdh || brace_key)`.
   * Derive new set of keys